Resin artists trust us as their number 1 resin resource. Now you can too.

 Here is the heat gun being used in our studio while working on some resin jewelry:

-This is a heat gun we highly recommend, and it is very reasonably priced.
+This is a heat gun we highly recommend, and it is the best heat gun for the money.
 It is especially great for small epoxy resin projects such as resin jewelry, resin coasters and small resin molds.

 2. Chandler Tool Heat Gun (more advanced option)